mkabischev/lodge/README.md

 ---

 Lodge is key-value in-memory storage with hashes support.
 Logde use simple text protocol very similar to memcached one.
-You connect connect and send commands using telnet.
+You connect connect and send commands using telnet or nc.

 Available commands: